Complete our simple call back form today!

-If you’ve suffered as a result of a misdiagnosis, whether you were seen by your GP, a private doctor, an NHS doctor, physiotherapist or other healthcare professional, you might be entitled to seek compensation by making a misdiagnosis compensation claim.
-You can call us today on 0800 540 4258 , for free, to speak about your claim.
+If you’ve suffered as a result of being misdiagnosed, whether you were seen by your GP, a private doctor, an NHS doctor, physiotherapist or other healthcare professional, you might be entitled to seek compensation.
+You can call us today on 0800 376 0150, for free, to speak about your medical misdiagnosis claim.

 You might be unsure whether your experience would count as a ‘misdiagnosis’.
-If you’ve gone through any of the following, it’s likely that you’ve suffered as a result of misdiagnosis:
+If you’ve gone through any of the following, it’s likely that you’ve suffered as a result of being misdiagnosed:

 - Your doctor failed to diagnose your condition at all, leading to a deterioration in your health or mental wellbeing